adedokun-moses/voiceouot/README.md

 # voiceout
-This is a blog site
+Voiceout.com is an outstanding blog site that allow user get latest news updates.
+The site was developed with CSS, HTML, Bootstrap and Javascript.
+Informaion on the site was fetched through an api